After their emergence, LED lights have dominated the market in the fishkeeping hobby, and there’s a reason for that.

 My experience with a 30 gallon heavily planted tank (also 12 inches deep) shows that they lean more to the “high” part.

-The top LED choice for a 10-gallon reef tank:
+The top LED lights for a 10-reef tank

-For a 10-gallon reef tank that revolves around newbie-friendly soft corals, zoas and, mushrooms I could recommend getting an ABI Tuna Blue:
+For a 10-gallon reef tank that revolves around newbie-friendly soft corals, zoanthids, and, mushrooms I would recommend getting an ABI Tuna Blue 12W.

 If yours is a typical 20″ x 10″ x 12″ aquarium two bulbs would sufficiently cover all ground.
 If you’re still loading the tank up with corals, one bulb may be enough, depending on where you will position it.

-However, if you’re evenly covering with corals, throughout the whole length you’d need 2 fixtures.
+However, if you’re evenly covering the bottom with corals, throughout the whole length you’d need 2 fixtures.

 The 12W suits smaller nano-reefs.
 From what I’ve seen with 2 bulbs you can successfully grow LPS corals in non-typical fish tanks of 13 and 15 gallons as well.

-For an SPS dominant 10-gallon fish tank, you can safely get a VIPARSPECTRA Timer Control Series 165W.
+For an SPS dominant 10-gallon fish tank, you can safely get 2x ABI Tuna Blue 23W.

-It’s an overall great light, and for a depth of 12 inches, you can grow just about anything with it.
+They’re overall great LED lights, and for a depth of 12 inches, you can grow just about anything with them.

-The top LED choice for a 20-gallon planted tank
+The top LED lights for a 20-planted tank

 20-gallon tanks come in various shapes and sizes, with the two most popular being a 20-gallon long and a 20-gallon high.
 I will discuss both here: